Hyperloop001/Chamber-Crawler-3000/README.md

  r: restarts the game.
 All stats, inventory, and gold are reset.
 A new race should be selected.

  q: allows the player to admit defeat and exit the game.

-Note that the board should be redrawn as appropriate every time a command is entered.

 ### Building your own map/mod and play with it: